John-Titor/IP940/README.md

 ### DRAM controller (MEMC)

-This section applies only to `REV 02` boards with the KS84C31 DRAM controller;
+This section applies only to `REV 02` boards with the KS84C31 DRAM controller.
-boards with the CPLD controller have a serial EEPROM connected to the CPLD that likely provides configuration information.
+Boards with the CPLD controller have a serial EEPROM connected to the CPLD that likely provides configuration information.

 Startup code reads from 0x041b_d190 before touching memory and then pauses,